School of Humanities and Sciences

 startups, and has been involved with media policy at the FTC, FCC, US Congress and White

 House.
 He is an elected Fellow of the International Communication Association, and recipient of ICA Fellows book award for The Media Equation (with Prof. Clifford Nass), and the Novim Foundation Epiphany Science and Society Award.
-Byron’s PhD in Communication is from Michigan State University.
+Byron’s PhD in Communication is from Michigan State University. -

 Rob Reich

-McGregor-Girand Professor of Social Ethics of Science and Technology, Senior Fellow at the Stanford Institute for HAI.
-Professor, by courtesy, of Education, of Philosophy and Senior Fellow, by courtesy, at FSI
+McGregor-Girand Professor of Social Ethics of Science and Technology, Sr Fellow at the Stanford Institute for HAI, Professor, by courtesy, of Education, of Philosophy, of Law and Senior Fellow, by courtesy, at the Freeman Spogli Institute

 His scholarship in political theory engages with the work of social scientists and engineers.
-His newest work is on ethics and AI.
+His newest work is on governance of frontier science and technology.
 His most recent books are System Error: Where Big Tech Went Wrong and How We Can Reboot (with Mehran Sahami and Jeremy M. Weinstein, HarperCollins 2021) and Digital Technology and Democratic Theory (edited with Lucy Bernholz and Hélène Landemore, University of Chicago Press 2021).
 He has also written widely about philanthropy, including Just Giving: Why Philanthropy is Failing Democracy and How It Can Do Better (Princeton University Press, 2018) and Philanthropy in Democratic Societies: History, Institutions, Values (edited with Chiara Cordelli and Lucy Bernholz, University of Chicago Press, 2016).
 His early work is focused on democracy and education, including Bridging Liberalism and Multiculturalism in American Education (University of Chicago Press, 2002) and Education, Justice, and Democracy (edited with Danielle Allen, University of Chicago Press, 2013).
-He has written for the New York Times, Washington Post, Wired, The Guardian, and the Stanford Social Innovation Review.
+He has testified before Congress and written widely for the public, including for the New York Times, Washington Post, Wired, Time Magazine, The Atlantic, The Guardian, and the Stanford Social Innovation Review.

 Rob is the recipient of multiple teaching awards, including the Walter J. Gores award, Stanford’s highest honor for teaching.
 He was a sixth grade teacher at Rusk Elementary School in Houston, Texas before attending graduate school.
-He is a board member of the magazine Boston Review, of Giving Tuesday, and at the Spencer Foundation.
+He is a board member of the magazine Boston Review and at the Spencer Foundation.
+He helped to create the global movement #GivingTuesday and served as its inaugural board chair. -

 James Reichert

-Associate Professor of East Asian Languages and Cultures
+Professor of East Asian Languages and Cultures

 Daryn Reicherter